RaffiBienz/skidroad_finder/README.md

 - Forest delineation of the area of interest (polygons as shapefile).

 ## Algorithm
 A combination of R and Python are used.
-R is used for geoprocessing tasks during pre- and post-processing.
+R is used for geoprocessing tasks during pre- and post-processing and for vectorizing the segmentation masks.
 Python is used for the semantic segmentation of the ground structure data.
-For the semantic segmentation a U-Net architecture is used.
+For this a U-Net architecture is used.
 For the vectorization of the segmentation masks a region growing algorithm was developed.

 ## Usage